adrem42/Copilot-for-FSLabs/topics/checklists.md

 ### display_info:

 Display possible responses to a checklist item challenge in a message window.
-A phrase may contain optional elements or elements with multiple variants, for example:

-	@plain
-	{Airbus}+{Boeing}+{...} is the best [aircraft manufacturer]

-"..." means "match anything"

 ### display_fail

-If the copilot didn't like how you responded to a challenge (he will say "double check that"), display the reason in a message window.
+If the copilot didn't like how you responded to a challenge (he will say "double check that"), display the reason in a message window (the same message will also be logged in the regular log regardless of this setting).

 ### menu_keybind